alza-bitz/snowpark-clj/README.md

 3. **Session macros** - Use `with-open` macro support for automatic session cleanup
 4. **Convert Malli schemas to Snowpark schemas** - Generate Snowpark schemas from Malli specifications with property-based testing
 5. **Map-like access to columns** - Access dataframe columns using Clojure map semantics (`(df :column)` or `(:column df)`)
-6. **Convert to a tech.ml.dataset or Tablecloth dataset** - Transform Snowpark results to Scicloj ecosystem datasets for further analysis
+6. **Convert to a tech.ml.dataset or Tablecloth dataset** - Transform Snowpark results to the [Scicloj](https://scicloj.github.io) ecosystem for further analysis

 ### Planned Features